hexagon5un/Supercon-Logic-Noise-Workshop/slides/logic_noise_workshop.md

 - Brutal approach: plug and unplug the power
 - Put a pushbutton inline with the amplifier
 - More Useful: stall out the oscillator with a diode
+- Depending on polarity of diode, <br>high or low signal blocks blocks oscillation

 ## Sync Oscillators